Creating and Running a PHPixie Project on macOS with ServBay

 users

-table:bashThis will create a new PHP migration file inphp pixie generate:migration create_users_table
+table:bashThis generates a new PHP file inphp pixie generate:migration create_users_table

 1assets/migrations

-, named with a timestamp. - Edit the Migration File: Open the new migration file in
+with a timestamped filename. - Edit Migration File: Open the new migration file in

 assets/migrations